YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets the mode of file hello the same as olleh mode file
+Script that adds execution permission to all subdirectories